AdenWhitworth/checkmate_Front-End/README.md

 ## Overview

 Checkmate Front-End is a dynamic, user-focused interface that brings the classic game of chess to life.
-Built with React, this responsive web app allows players to challenge friends, hone their skills against AI-powered bots, and track their progress in real-time.
+Built with React, this responsive web app empowers players to challenge friends, sharpen their skills against AI-powered bots, practice chess strategies with interactive puzzles, and track their progress in real-time.

 ## Checkmate Demo

 The Checkmate application is live and can be accessed here: [Checkmate Demo](https://checkmateplay.com).
-You can explore all features of the game, including real-time gameplay, chat, and rankings.
+You can explore all features of the game, including real-time gameplay, puzzles, chat, and rankings.

 <img width="600" src="https://github.com/AdenWhitworth/aden_whitworth_portfolio/raw/master/src/Images/chess_demo.png" alt="Checkmate Demo">